XavierChanth/XavierChanth/README.md

 ## 📃 Featured Projects

-Most of my work is closed source; here are my favourites of the open source work.
+Most of my work is closed source, but here are my favourites of the open source work.

 ### Windows Terminal Arc+